jake-87/blog/content/blog/isabelle-rule-musings.md

 ## The `_tac` suffixes

 For each of the above,  there is a corresponding `_tac` (standing for tactic): `rule_tac`, `drule_tac`, etc. These `_tac`s are slightly more powerful than their `_tac`less equivalents.
-Each allows for the various premises to be explicitly instantiated by name.
+Firstly, each allows for the various premises to be explicitly instantiated by name.
 For example, with the `conjI` rule, one could explicitly write

 ```hs
 thm conjI (* ⟦?P; ?Q⟧ ==> ?P ∧ ?Q *)